Martin Holdgate

-Sir Martin Wyatt Holdgate CB (born 14 January 1931 in Horsham, England) is an English biologist and environmental scientist.
+Sir Martin Wyatt Holdgate CB (born 14 January 1931) is an English biologist and environmental scientist.

 Early life

 Holdgate was born in Horsham, England on 14 January 1931, grew up in Blackpool, and was educated at Arnold School.
 He then attended Cambridge University as an undergraduate at Queens' College, Cambridge from 1949, graduating in 1952 with degrees in zoology and botany and, subsequently, a doctorate in insect physiology.

 Career

 He taught at Manchester University, Durham University and Cambridge, as well as undertaking expeditions to Tristan da Cunha, south-west Chile and the Antarctic.
 He was Chief Biologist to the British Antarctic Survey, then research director of the Nature Conservancy Council and, for eighteen years, Chief Scientist and head of research at the Department of the Environment.
 Subsequently, he was Director General of the International Union for Conservation of Nature.

 After his formal retirement, he was a member of the Royal Commission on Environmental Pollution and served as co-chair of the Intergovernmental Panel on Forests, and Secretary of the UN Secretary General's High-Level Board on Sustainable Development.